CenterForDigitalHumanities/rerum_server/API.md

 A single object is updated by dropping all properties in the JSON payload list like `{key:null}`.
 Keys must match to be dropped otherwise a warning is returned to the user.
+This is a specialized PATCH update with the same request, response, and history behavior.

 ### RERUM released